Chris Tsakalakis

 Chris Tsakalakis is a Greek-American technology executive, advisor and board member.
-He is currently the Managing Partner of Trefo, a boutique consulting firm focused on helping technology companies.
+He is currently the managing partner of Trefo, a boutique consulting firm focused on helping technology companies.
 Previously, Tsakalakis was the CEO of Kiva, an international nonprofit that crowdfunds loans for underserved people in over 70 countries.
-Tsakalakis previously served as the Chief Executive Officer of Vivino, an Entrepreneur in Residence at Benchmark Capital, the President of StubHub, an executive at eBay and a consultant at Bain & Company.
+Tsakalakis previously served as the chief executive officer of Vivino, an Entrepreneur in Residence at Benchmark Capital, the president of StubHub, an executive at eBay and a consultant at Bain & Company.
 He is a graduate of the University of Pennsylvania.

 Career

 Early career and eBay

-Tsakalakis graduated summa cum laude with a Bachelor of Science degree in Economics from the Wharton School of the University of Pennsylvania.
+Tsakalakis graduated summa cum laude with a Bachelor of Science degree in economics from the Wharton School of the University of Pennsylvania.
 He worked as a consultant for Bain & Company for six years before beginning a career in e-commerce in 1996.
 He was a manager of two newly founded e-commerce start-ups before starting consulting firm Trefo, which served high-technology companies.
 Tsakalakis began working for eBay as an executive in 2003.
 He was the vice president of the Advanced Solutions Group, which provided services to advanced eBay buyers and sellers and included eBay Stores, ProStores, Trading Platforms, Seller Marketing and Tools, the eBay Developers program and Shipping.
 During his time at eBay, the eBay Stores subscriber base grew from 50,000 to over 260,000.
 He was also involved in the establishment of eBay subsidiary ProStores, which provided the ability for small business to set up ecommerce websites.

 StubHub

 Tsakalakis was appointed President of StubHub in 2007 and played a key role in its growth and development, helping it grow into the largest ticket marketplace in the world.
 Soon after his appointment, in an interview with The Economist, Tsakalakis stated that StubHub was enjoying "very stellar growth".
 Tsakalakis contributed several articles to the Huffington Post blog.
 On July 12, 2010, Tsakalakis contributed an editorial in which he defended ticket resale.
 He argued that "those that benefit the most from the ticket resale are the devoted fans".
-In a 2010 interview with Billboard, Tsakalakis said that "StubHub helped rebrand an often-vilified vocation by pushing ticket reselling out of the shadows and providing "a very clean and well-lit place for people to buy tickets, with consumer guarantees that we stand behind."
 Tsakalakis left StubHub in November 2014, and was replaced by Scott Cutler.

 Ticket News cited Tsakalakis as "one of the most influential executives in the ticketing industry."
 In 2011, 2012 and 2013, he was listed in Sports Business Journal ’s list of the 50 most influential people in the sports business.
 Tsakalakis was also on the Billboard Power 100 lists in 2012 and 2013, and the Huffington Post Sports Game Changer lists in 2010 and 2011.